Wednesday, September 27, 2023

 1. Electrical hazards

 Industrial worksites are required to use heavy-duty machinery with high power draws.
-As a result, one of the leading causes of fires in industries and manufacturing plants is electrical hazards resulting from improper wiring, degrading circuits, exposed wiring, overloaded outlets and circuits, static discharge, greasy or dusty electric motors, or machines, etc. The problem gets worsened when the electrical spark ignites combustible dust or flammable liquids and gasses in the area.
+As a result, one of the leading causes of fires in industries and manufacturing plants is electrical hazards resulting from improper wiring, degrading circuits, exposed wiring, overloaded outlets and circuits, static discharge, greasy or dusty electric motors, machines, etc. The problem gets worse when the electrical spark ignites combustible dust or flammable liquids and gasses in the area.
 To prevent electrical fire incidents, make sure workers are properly trained and take appropriate maintenance and safety procedures, such as:

 • Make sure the electrical equipment or circuits are not overloaded.